nithyaramakrishnan/data-shield/install.md

   ```
   {: codeblock}

-6. Generate certificates and enable Helm with TLS by following the instructions found in the [Tiller SSL GitHub repository](https://github.com/helm/helm/blob/master/docs/tiller_ssl.md).
+6. Generate certificates and enable Helm with TLS by following the instructions found in the [Tiller SSL GitHub repository](https://github.com/helm/helm/blob/master/docs/tiller_ssl.md){: external}.
 Be sure to specify the namespace that you created.

 Excellent!
 Now you're ready to install {{site.data.keyword.datashield_short}} into your new namespace.
 From this point on, be sure to add `--tiller-namespace <namespace_name>` to any Helm command that you run.